psychemedia/storytelling-notes/fairy_midwife.md

 In *Traces of the elder faiths in Ireland: a folklore sketch: a handbook of Irish pre-Christian traditions*, 1901, W. G. Wood-Martin summarises two of the core tenets of the tale in Irish tradition as follows:

 > ...
 Having rubbed a special ointment on the eyelids, the fairies will become visible as the fairy troop sweeps past the spot, and the gazer be enabled to recognise the prisoner by a peculiarity of dress, or by some token. ... [p12](https://archive.org/details/tracesofelderfai02woodiala/page/12/mode/2up)
+>
 > The picturesque and beautiful appearance of the "wee folk," their splendid halls and magnificent feasts, are, it is alleged, mere illusions.
 If you procure a box of fairy ointment, and rub it on the eyelids, you instantly see everything as it really is.
-The finely-dressed little people are wizened and deformed imps, the splendid halls are damp earth-floored caverns, the sumptuous feasts are a meagre supply of squalid food, and their treasure chests are filled, not with gold, but with mere heaps of withered leaves and other rubbish. [p19](https://archive.org/details/tracesofelderfai02woodiala/page/18/mode/2up)
+The finely-dressed little people are wizened and deformed imps, the splendid halls are damp earth-floored caverns, the sumptuous feasts are a meagre supply of squalid food, and their treasure chests are filled, not with gold, but with mere heaps of withered leaves and other rubbish. [p19](https://archive.org/details/tracesofelderfai02woodiala/page/18/mode/2up).

+A review of multiple versions of the tale suggests that there are various ways in which the ointment may affect the human midwife:

+- the human midwife typically sees a sumptuous scene, and the ointment then reveals an impoverished or devlish aspect;
+- the human midwife typically sees an impoerished scene, and the ointment then reveals a supmtuous view;
+- the ointment allows the human midwife to see the fair folk when they are ordinarily invisible to the human eye.

 ## Contemporary Tellings of the Traditional Tale

-In his telling of the tale (*Fairy Ointment*) on [*The Sleeping King* [CD]](https://burningshed.com/Hugh_Lupton_Daniel_Morden_and_Nick_Hennessey-The_Sleeping_King-CD), Hugh Lupton tells of midwife taken to a poor, ramshackle location, which is then magically transformed to a splendid palace when the ointment is applied.
-Lupton also prefaces the tale with an opening formed from a separate folk tale that situates the events in Norfolk, identifies the faery folk as *ferishers*, and provides a slightly dark back-story for the (human) mother of the new-born child.
+In his telling of the tale (*Fairy Ointment*) on [*The Sleeping King* [CD]](https://burningshed.com/Hugh_Lupton_Daniel_Morden_and_Nick_Hennessey-The_Sleeping_King-CD), Hugh Lupton describes a midwife being taken to a poor, ramshackle location, which is then magically transformed to a splendid palace when the ointment is applied.
+Lupton prefaces the tale with an opening that situates the events in Norfolk, identifies the faery folk as *ferishers*, and provides a slightly dark back-story for the (human) mother of the new-born child.

 Online, we can find a face to camera telling by Irish storyteller Clare Murphy: